-Today, we still rely on wired charging for our phones, tablets, and laptops. is working on a long-range wireless charging system that will send power to your device wherever it is in the room, no cords or careful placement on a charging mat needed.
+Today, we still rely on wired charging for our phones, tablets, and laptops.
+Wi-Charge is working on a long-range wireless charging system that will send power to your device wherever it is in the room, no cords or careful placement on a charging mat needed.
 Excitingly, the company has taken a crucial step toward making that future a reality.

 Wi-Charge has received approval from the Food and Drug Administration for its wireless charging technology, which means it’s safe to use and much closer to going on sale.
 Digital Trends spoke to Wi-Charge about the importance of the FDA getting onboard, and how the system will work when it’s released.
 “Without FDA approval, we couldn’t sell products in the United States,” explained Ori Mor, Wi-Charge’s co-founder and vice president of research and development.
 “Now we’re in the clear and ready to engage the market.”